 Through her art, Tyler aims to draw attention to the pressing need to address these environmental issues.
 She finds inspiration in the solitude and quiet of the desert, using both simple and found materials to create her works.

-Tyler Burton received her BFA from Brooks Institute of Photography and is the recipient of six Artists’ Residencies at The Banff Art Centre in Canada and one at Buffalo Creek Art Center in Nevada.
-She is represented by several galleries in the U.S. Her work is collected nationally and internationally and has been exhibited at The American Museum of Ceramic Art and The Whyte Museum of Canada.
-Burton lives and works in Los Angeles and Palm Springs CA.
+Tyler holds a BFA from Brooks Institute of Photography and has been awarded six artists' residencies at The Banff Art Centre in Canada and one at Buffalo Creek Art Center in Nevada.
+Her work is represented by several galleries in the U.S. and is collected nationally and internationally.
+Her exhibitions have included The American Museum of Ceramic Art and The Whyte Museum of Canada.
+Tyler currently lives and works in Los Angeles and Palm Springs, California.